Why and how to regularly check the engagement levels of remote teams

-In case you missed it, in a recent article we focused on essential skills needed to effectively work remotely, and how people can optimize their learning via a Peer Review.
-This week we will focus on the skills that managers need to effectively manage remote teams.
+In a recent article, we focused on essential skills needed to effectively work remotely, and how people can optimize their learning via a Peer Review.
+We will focus on the skills that managers need to effectively manage remote teams.
 By the end of this article, you should get a good idea of how to motivate remote team members with praise and recognition.

 We will share how HR can support managers with practical tips on increasing motivation through recognition.

 Now that work and home life have merged, managing the “whole person” becomes central to the role of a manager.

 Research has found that a decrease in work-life balance has been linked to higher unwanted turnover, lower physical and psychological well-being, lower productivity, and greater stress-related ailments.
 Hence, why managers need to rise to the occasion and take into account everything that is going on in people's lives right now.
 It's not just about output anymore.

 Your managers have the opportunity to engage their teams and lead with empathy in order to emerge stronger.
 Everything they do for their teams today is an investment in their loyalty and performance for the future.

 Praise and employee recognition are powerful tools in making people feel valued and appreciated.
 When someone feels their work is valued, they will be motivated to keep up their good work or even improve it.

 A survey done by Great Place to Work showed that 37% of respondents said that more personal recognition would encourage them to produce better work more often.
 Let's not forget: appreciation is a fundamental human need so it's essential that managers incorporate it into their coaching style.

 Having a continuous feedback culture where managers give regular feedback means that managers will have more data points to assess performance, which ultimately leads to less rigorous and time-consuming performance reviews.
 If you're looking to strengthen the culture of feedback with your remote teams, make sure to check out these 6 tips to do that on a company level.